 Conservation restrictions ownership and monitoring are further detailed in our Conservation Restriction Landowner Handbook.

 Land stewardship at HLT also involves management of the conservation lands we own.
 This includes building and maintaining trails, marking property boundaries, removing invasive species and occasional timber harvesting based on a long-term forestry plan.

-Monitoring all our landholdings is a prodigious task that we are able to accomplish with a team of dedicated and experienced volunteers, our Executive Director and our MassLIFT-AmeriCorps Land Stewardship Coordinator.
-If you are interested in getting to know our protected properties better, becoming a volunteer land steward is a great opportunity to do so.
-We offer periodic workshops to train new volunteers.
-You can check our events page to see when the next workshop is being held or contact our MassLIFT-AmeriCorps Land Stewardship Coordinator at (413) 628-4485 ext.
-4.
+Monitoring all of HLT’s protected lands is a prodigious task that we are able to accomplish with a team of dedicated and experienced volunteers coordinated by our TerraCorps Land Stewardship Coordinator.
+If you are interested in getting to know our protected properties better, becoming a volunteer land steward is a great opportunity.

 HLT’s CRs and conservation areas are protected forever making land stewardship a long-term financial commitment.
 Most of our property monitoring and stewardship work is funded through a stewardship gift provided by each donor of a CR or conservation area.
 Accredited land trusts such as HLT are required to have such stewardship funds.
 However, not all of those who are donating land or a CR to HLT can afford such a gift after they have just donated a considerable land asset.
 HLT works hard to make up the difference when needed through grants and private donations.